MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 Microsoft Defender for Cloud Apps provides security detections and alerts for malicious activities.
 The purpose of this guide is to provide you with general and practical information on each alert, to help with your investigation and remediation tasks.
 Included in this guide is general information about the conditions for triggering alerts.
-However, it's important to note that since anomaly detections are non-deterministic by nature, they're only triggered when there's behavior that deviates from the norm.
-Finally, some alerts may be in preview, so regularly review the official documentation for updated alert status.
+However, it's important to note that since anomaly detections are nondeterministic by nature, they're only triggered when there's behavior that deviates from the norm.
+Finally, some alerts might be in preview, so regularly review the official documentation for updated alert status.

 ## MITRE ATT\&CK

 To explain and make it easier to map the relationship between Defender for Cloud Apps alerts and the familiar MITRE ATT\&CK Matrix, we've categorized the alerts by their corresponding MITRE ATT\&CK tactic.
-This additional reference makes it easier to understand the suspected attacks technique potentially in use when a Defender for Cloud Apps alert is triggered.
+This extra reference makes it easier to understand the suspected attacks technique potentially in use when a Defender for Cloud Apps alert is triggered.

 This guide provides information about investigating and remediating Defender for Cloud Apps alerts in the following categories.